AWOLASAP/Operating-System/README.md

 qemu-system-x86_64 -drive format=raw,file=path/to/bootimage-os.bin -soundhw pcspk
 ```

 If you would like to build this or add on to this project, you first will need [Rust](https://www.rust-lang.org/tools/install).
 There is also a .bat and .sh file located in the 'os' directory which you can run to install all the necessary rust components.
-After that its just simple rust commands:
+After that its just simple rust commands, as long as you are in the 'os' directory.

 To build:
 ```